-The study areas of the Environmental Toxicology Studies Journal’s include topics that may minimize or mitigate environmental toxicity like Ecotoxicology, Bioaccumulation, Polychlorinated biphenyls(PCBs), Toxicants, Biomagnification, Computational toxicology, Toxicogenomics, Toxinology, Persistent organic pollutant, In vitro toxicology, Chelation therapy, Environmental Disasters, ,and Modes of toxic action.
+The study areas of the Environmental and Toxicology Studies Journal’s include topics that may minimize or mitigate environmental toxicity like Ecotoxicology, Bioaccumulation, Polychlorinated biphenyls(PCBs), Toxicants, Biomagnification, Computational toxicology, Toxicogenomics, Toxinology, Persistent organic pollutant, In vitro toxicology, Chelation therapy, Environmental Disasters and Modes of toxic action.

 Bioaccumulation is the gradual accumulation of harmful substances, such as pesticides, or other chemicals in an organism.
 Bioaccumulation Occurs due to faster absorption of toxic chemical by organisms or may be due to slower rate of catabolism.

 Toxicants are the man-made harmful substances such as insecticides and many other industrial chemicals which are released to the environment by human activities.
 Carcinogens, Mutagens, Allergens, Neurotoxin and Endocrine disrupters are the different types of toxicants.
 Exposure to toxicants can have long term health impacts among organisms.
 The effect of toxicants on the environment is determined by the amount of the chemical that is released, the type and concentration of the chemical, and where it is found.

 Journals Related to Toxicants

 Journal of Forensic Toxicology & Pharmacology, Journal of Industrial Pollution Control, Air & Water Borne Diseases, Journal of Hazardous, Toxic, and Radioactive WasteToxicology andOncology, Computational Toxicology